 However, concerns have arisen over the increased size.
 Thinner front glass makes some modules more fragile, though manufacturers like Trina Solar have addressed this with reinforced metal frames.
 Higher currents from lower voltage modules also raise the risk of hotspots, though design innovations aim to mitigate this.
 Additionally, the size and weight of these modules pose challenges in shipping and installation, although manufacturers have optimized packaging and installation methods to manage these issues.

-Large and larger modules
+Big and bigger modules

 The industry’s shift to larger wafers has divided it into camps: those supporting the 182 mm wafer and those pushing for the 210 mm wafer.
 While manufacturers are hedging their bets by preparing for both sizes, the choice between them involves trade-offs.
 The 210 mm wafer offers a significant power increase but requires major system redesigns, whereas the 182 mm wafer provides a more gradual, less disruptive path to higher energy yields.